 This is another popular tourist destination in Uttarakhand.
-Nestled in the foothills of the Himalayas, Rishikesh is also a one stop pilgrimage center for many Hindu's.
-According to Hindu Mythology this city was one of the favorite places of Lord Shiva.
-Apart from its religious significance Rishikesh is among the most naturally beautiful cities in India.
+Nestled in the foothills of the Himalayas, Rishikesh is also a one-stop pilgrimage center for many Hindus.
+According to Hindu mythology, this city was one of the favourite places of Lord Shiva.
+Apart from its religious significance, Rishikesh is among the most naturally beautiful cities in India.

-A haven for restoration and the peace loving traveler.
-Ranikhet promises a calm that is not found anywhere else in India.
+A heaven for restoration and the peace loving traveller.
+Ranikhet promises a calm environment that is not found anywhere else in India.
 Known as a unique hill station for its clean and pollution free environment, tall coniferous trees, serene surroundings, Ranikhet promises to take you far from the maddening crowd.